hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 ## :four: Agility moves the top line

-So far we've argued agility is the medium to long-term solution to avoid calcification and decline.
-But there's an even more urgent argument to be made — **agility is the only path for infra orgs to support a company's *top* line**, short-term or otherwise.
+So far we've argued agility is an antidote to calcification and decline in the medium to long-term.
+But there's an even more urgent argument to be made — **agility is the only path for infra orgs to support a company's top line**, short-term or otherwise.

 ### Infra owns efficiency, product owns growth